TorizukaHirone/PublicGoods-and-Auctions-LLM/README.md

 ---

 ## 6. Acknowledgments
-Professor Luyao Zhang (feedback on reconciling Colab/GTE, documenting oTree adaptations, integrating figures/citations).
-Peer review improved coherence and readability (VCM clarity, GitHub ToC).
+Professor Luyao Zhang (guidance on methodology and integration).
+Peers (feedback on coherence, repo structure).
 Tools: NashPy, GTE, oTree.

 ---

 ## 7. Statement of Growth
-From PS1 to PS2 to institutional design, we improved research design, reproducibility, and critical evaluation across theory–computation–behavior.
-We also practiced transparent coding and FAIR/CARE-aligned data sharing.
+Progressed from PS1 → PS2 → PS3, gaining skills in research design, reproducibility, and institutional analysis.
+Improved ability to align **theory, computation, and behavior** with SDG-relevant mechanisms.

 ---